shivampip/blog/_posts/stories/2020-03-25-the-corona-pendemic.md

 I had written a [quora answer](https://www.quora.com/What-can-I-do-for-10-minutes-every-day-that-will-change-my-life/answer/Shivam-Agrawal-152?ch=10&share=6367450c&srid=ut1kf5){:target="_blank"} about power of spending time with loved ones.
 Sit with family, have sips of tea.
 It will put a smile on everyone's face and will give you happy memories.

+### At Last...

+Remember, the best thing you can do to beat this virus is to do social distancing and staying at home.

+>This war can be fought by staying at home

 ![image-title-here](/blog/assets/images/stay-home-stay-safe.jpg){:class="img-responsive"}
 <div style="color: gray; font-size: .9rem; float: right;">Illustration designed by <a href="https://www.instagram.com/ayushidesigner/">Ayushi Agrawal</a></div>